joshuagryphon/plastid/docs/source/index.rst

 :term:`high-throughput sequencing` data -- with an emphasis on simplicity for users.

-Its intended audience includes computational biologists, traditional biologists, software developers, and even those who may be new to sequencing analysis.
+Its intended audience includes computational and traditional biologists, software developers, and even those who are new to sequencing analysis.
 It is released under the :doc:`BSD 3-Clause license <license>`.

 This package provides: